ShugKnight24/angular_nest_blog/README.md

 - [ ] Refactor project structure
 - [ ] Research Input autocomplete
 - [ ] Improve custom errors in login & register forms
-- [ ] Add a section for running angular
 - [ ] Move endpoint docs to a separate file
 - [ ] Use concurrently for running angular and nest simultaneously
 - [ ] Add Swagger Page